 - You might think staying in a yurt would be “roughing it.”
 But not at Tennessee Pass sleep yurts near Leadville, outfitted with log beds draped in linens, as well as wood stoves, a kitchenette with fresh water, cookware, and dishes, and dining table with chairs.
 Guests can even order catered meals for delivery.
 Complete with a Nordic center and cookhouse—guests can cross-country ski or snowshoe for a gourmet meal—spend the day exploring the Tennessee Pass wilderness, then retire to a cozy home away from home.

 On the lookout for deals on local attractions?
 Visit Denver suggests two citywide discount pass options, depending on the attractions you want to visit.

-- The Denver CityPass includes eight participating attractions to choose from including the Children’s Museum of Denver at Marsico Campus, Downtown Aquarium, and Denver Zoo, allowing up to 35 percent savings on admission.
+- The Denver CityPass includes eight participating attractions to choose from including the Downtown Aquarium and the Denver Zoo, allowing up to 35 percent savings on admission.

 - Mile High Culture Pass is just $32.50 for a three-day pass to seven different cultural attractions, and offers exclusive discounts to other attractions including the Butterfly Pavilion.